nateskr/the-guide/README.md

 ## Status

 Active and evolving as the standards mature.
-Primary priority is maintaining strict scope, accuracy, and long-term readability.
+The priority is maintaining strict scope, accuracy, and long-term readability.